 We don’t know, but what we see from the scriptures is that before long, Peter simply went fishing.

-Peter strikes me as, in some ways, our contemporary.
-Peter’s had a long week, there’s a lot on his mind, and so he just needs to get away, to run away.
+In the Gospel, I imagine that Peter has had a long week.
+There’s a lot on his mind, and so he just needs to get away, to run away.
 Fishing provides a way and provides the additional cover of appearing like going back to work.
 Getting back to normal.
 Let God sort out the things of God, there are bills to pay and mouths to feed.

 Except that the fish aren’t biting.
 It’s as though creation itself refuses to cooperate with Peter’s will.
 Creation—the water, the fish, the wind—are saying, “No, Peter, you need to sort some things out first.”

 A new day begins to break, the sun is just about to come up and the disciples make out a form standing on the beach.
 “Throw the net in on the other side,” the person says, but speaks with a kind of knowing authority that commands attention.
 The disciples throw the net in, and suddenly they feel the weight of so many fish they can barely haul in the catch.
 John says to Peter, “It’s the Lord.”
 And when Simon Peter hears this, he gets himself together, jumps into the water, and swims to the shore to see for himself what seems too good to be true, too fantastic, too forgiving, too much of God’s grace.
 And yet, there is Jesus.